-The attached policy has been drafted to meet the requirements of three ARC Green Communities measures: Measure 5 Community Green Building Incentives, Measure 18 Community Solar Incentives, and Measure 26 Community Incentives for WaterSense Homes.
+As presented at the April Work Session, the attached policy has been drafted to meet the requirements of three ARC Green Communities measures: Measure 5 Community Green Building Incentives, Measure 18 Community Solar Incentives, and Measure 26 Community Incentives for WaterSense Homes.
+At the request of Council, the use of pervious pavement material has been added.
+All changes from the Work Session have been tracked and appear in redline and strikethrough.

-In overview, the policy recognizes three different areas in which sustainable concepts can be incorporated into Dunwoody buildings - green building certifications such as LEED or Energy Star, incorporation of solar energy such as photovoltaic, and reduction and efficiency of water use through the WaterSense certification.
+In overview, the policy recognizes four different areas in which sustainable concepts can be incorporated into Dunwoody buildings - green building certifications such as LEED or Energy Star, incorporation of solar energy such as photovoltaic, reduction and efficiency of water use through the WaterSense certification; and integration of pervious paving materials.
 The intent of this policy is to incentivize the use of these green building practices by offering expedited plan review for both new construction and renovations.
 The construction industry operations are time sensitive.
 Expediting plan review enables builders to begin the construction process faster and possibly save money.